Take me out to the ballgame

 I eventually sold my card collection, but I remain passionate about Major League Baseball.

-My work as a journalist has taken me inside clubhouses at Angel Stadium of Anaheim, Calif., Comerica Park in Detroit, Dodger Stadium in Los Angeles, Globe Life Park in Arlington, Texas, Minute Maid Park in Houston, National Park in Washington, D.C., and Progressive Field in Cleveland.
+My work as a journalist has taken me inside clubhouses at Angel Stadium of Anaheim, Calif., Comerica Park in Detroit, Dodger Stadium in Los Angeles, the old Globe Life Park in Arlington, Texas, Minute Maid Park in Houston, National Park in Washington, D.C., and Progressive Field in Cleveland.

 Read some of my baseball stories and columns below.